 Read more about the City Palace – http://msmsmuseum.com/

 Between 1727 and 1734 Maharajah Jai Singh II of Jaipur constructed five astronomical observatories in west central India.
-The observatories, or “Jantar Mantars” as they are commonly known, incorporate multiple buildings of unique form, each with a specialized function for astronomical measurement.
-These structures with their striking combinations of geometric forms at large scale, have captivated the attention of architects, artists, and art historians world wide, yet remain largely unknown to the general public.
+The observatories, or “Jantar Mantars”, incorporate multiple buildings of unique form.
+Each with a specialized function for astronomical measurement.
+These structures with their striking combinations of geometric forms at large scale have captivated the attention of architects, artists, and art historians worldwide.

 Read more – http://www.jantarmantar.org/

 The renowned ‘Palace Of The Winds’, or Hawa Mahal, is one of the prominent tourist attractions in Jaipur city.
-Located in the heart of Jaipur, this beautiful five-storey palace was constructed in 1799 by Maharaja Sawai Pratap Singh who belonged to Kachhwaha Rajput dynasty.
-The main architect of this palace built of red and pink sandstone, is Lal Chand Ustad and the palace is believed to have been constructed in the form of the crown of Krishna, the Hindu god.
-Considered as an embodiment of Rajputana architecture, the main highlight of Hawa Mahal is its pyramid shape and its 953 windows or ‘Jharokhas’ which are decorated with intricate designs.
-The main intention behind the construction of the Mahal was to facilitate the royal women and provide them a view of everyday life through the windows, as they never appeared in public.
+Located in the heart of Jaipur, this beautiful five-story palace was constructed in 1799 by Maharaja Sawai Pratap Singh.
+Considered as an embodiment of Rajputana architecture.
+The main highlight of Hawa Mahal is its pyramid shape and it’s 953 windows or ‘Jharokhas’ which are decorated with intricate designs.
+You can climb up to the fifth-most tower and take the view of the city as the Queens used to.

 Read more about Amber Fort – http://www.amberfort.org/amber-fort/things-to-view-in-amber-fort

 Many mysteries continue to surround the pleasure palace of Jal Mahal.
 It is known to be about 300 years old, but its precise date of construction remains undiscovered.
-Eminent historians Vibhuti Sachdev and Giles Tillotson write in Building Jaipur: The making of an Indian City, ‘Though sometimes dated as late as 1775, it is likely that this was constructed by Sawai Jai Singh II, around 1734.’ .
-But little else is known about this palace with no chambers ─ just a pavilion with a terrace garden, built in the Rajasthani tradition of ‘island resorts’ or ‘water palaces’ where royal families would seek their ‘pleasure’.
+Little else is known about this palace with no chambers.
+Just a pavilion with a terrace garden, built in the Rajasthani tradition of ‘island resorts’ or ‘water palaces’ where royal families would seek their ‘pleasure’.